amida-tech/homework/README.md

 ## 3 - Frontend validation

 Using provided HTML file `frontend/index.html` implement date validation using pure JavaScript (e.g. no jQuery or other JS frameworks).
+Date should be entered in "MM/DD/YYYY" format, assume for the purpose of this exersize that all years are leap years (e.g. February 29 is a valid date).

 On clicking "validate" button, `<p id="validation"></>` element should be populated either with "Valid Date" message or "Invalid Date: <some desctiption of the problem>".